linagora/Twake/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-#### Run Twake in dev mode and get dthe documentation
+#### Run Twake in dev mode and get the documentation

-Everythinng you need is on the Twake documentation for internal developers:
+Everything you need is on the Twake documentation for internal developers:
 > https://doc.twake.app/internal-documentation/get_started

 #### How to contribute